PAIDiPaidThis.com

 • Set your budget against your home's value first, then divide it across units, worktops, appliances and fitting so no single item runs away with the lot.

-• Keep the existing layout where you can, since leaving the sink and appliances roughly where they are avoids costly plumbing and electrical moves.
+• Keep the existing layout where you can.
+Leaving the sink and appliances roughly where they are avoids costly plumbing and electrical moves that add up fast once walls are opened.

 • Pay deposits by credit card so Section 75 protects you if a supplier or fitter goes under before the job is finished.